adamluckydo/ontology/4_Ontology/Ontology.md

 - I get it, but it's all bullshit
 - I get it, but I hate it
 - Why would you waste so much time on this, you poor soul
-- I simply could not give a single rat's ass about any of this, but I'm still reading because I like you

-If any of these are you, then you're not alone: I have felt almost all of these things over the past few years.
+If any of these are you, then you're not alone: I have felt literally all of these things over the past few years.
+Yet, from where I stand now, the time I spent digging around The Buddha's rabbithole feels worth it and then some.
 And now, this post is the culmination of all of my questions, concerns, investigations, and conclusions.

-But first, a _massive_ content warning: **If you are negatively affected by hearing about other people's bad experiences, stop reading now!**
+But first, a _massive_ content warning: **This post will cover some scary experiences and ontological viewpoints.
+Read at your own discretion!**

 ![Rob Burbea meme](burbea.png)

 Burbea meme by [Aaron Nesmith-Beck](https://twitter.com/anesmithbeck/status/1728204114528698845)

+## Hold up, can you summarize that last post?

+If you didn't read the last post, or didn't fully grok what I was trying to convey, no worries.
+For the purposes of this essay, there are just a few main points you need to know.

+1. The Buddha saw that death was inevitable, and wanted a way to escape that suffering for good
+2. The Buddha investigated his own experience and discovered some things:
+    - When he experienced suffering, it was actually the mental motion of "clinging".
+    - As he relaxed his clinging, experience itself would fade and eventually cut out entirely.
+    - Upon fully awakening, he saw that experience is "empty": It only exists dependent on clinging.
+    - He also realized that, in seeing the emtpiness of experience, he did not cling to it.
+3. The Buddha spread his teachings to help other people understand the truth he had awakened to and reach the end of suffering themselves.
+4. The goal of this positive reinforcement cycle of relaxing clinging and seeing emptiness is "Nirvana": Permanent freedom from suffering and the cycle of birth, death, and rebirth (Samsara).

+And if you're still wondering what Nirvana is, I don't have a better answer for you.
+It's not existence, it's not _nonexistence_, it's not both, and it's not neither.
+It's entirely beyond concepts, but apparently it's pretty good stuff.

-## Do I believe The Buddha?
+## Was The Buddha Correct?

-I do believe the Buddha was absolutely correct.
-When I had my very first deep meditative "breakthrough", this is the note I wrote myself:
+Well, his teachings are very falsifiable.
+If you were to do the same investigation into your own experience as The Buddha did, and you found different results, you could know that he's a fraud.
+But for the past two and a half millenia, countless individuals have followed his teachings and found that they were 100% correct, so it's hard to argue that he was just making stuff up.

+As for myself: This is a note I wrote myself after one of my meditative

 ![The Buddha is right](realization.png)

-After that was when I attempted to blast my way through to enlightenment using... alternative means.
-And I was simply and utterly unprepared for what hit me:
+ When I attempted to blast my way through to enlightenment using "alternative" means, this is what happened:

 ![The terror and misery at touching on a universal truth](realization2.png)

-**"In the moment, I would have rather suffered a full lifetime's normal suffering rather than have to live with the truth in the frame in which it was presented."** This is a **very** important point; it's the whole point of this essay, even.
+**"In the moment, I would have rather suffered a full lifetime's normal suffering rather than have to live with the truth in the frame in which it was presented."** This is a **very** important point; In fact, it's the whole point of this essay.

 **Suffering is contingent on the frame, and the frame is malleable.**

 ![Takeaways: Your mind creates your reality, be unwaveringly loving, and you are okay the way you are right now.](realization3.png)